 About Marshall University

 Founded in 1837 in Huntington, West Virginia, is a multi-campus public university providing innovative undergraduate and graduate education to over 14,000 students including 4,000 graduate and medical students.
-One of eight academic colleges and schools, the College of Arts and Media is a dynamic unit organized into three schools: School of Art and Design, School of Journalism and Mass Communications, and School of Music and Theatre.
+One of eight academic colleges and schools, the College of Arts and Media is a dynamic unit organized into four schools: School of Art & Design, School of Journalism and Mass Communications, School of Music and School of Theatre.

 Huntington Chamber of Commerce:http://www.huntingtonchamber.com